Pumaxx/ecommerce_app/README.md

 # Program description:

-This application is an example of a mobile eCommerce store with BLoC package for state management.
+This application is an example of a mobile eCommerce store with BLoC package for state management abd Firebase Firestore database.
 It currently consists of:

 - Home Sceen with three carousels for product categories, recommended products and most popular products,
 - Category Sceen with a grid displaying all products in a category